The CAEC test is available across Canada, but only in provinces that have officially adopted the CAEC as their high school equivalency exam.

 Canadian Online CAEC Classes

-Fast, Cheap and Easy
+Fast, Effective, and Easy

 Get Your Diploma in 2 Months.

-Cansego: Online CAEC Classes for Canadians
+Cansego: Online CAEC classes for Canadians

 Formerly part of Onsego, our Canadian CAEC prep program now continues at Cansego.ca.
 Nothing has changed except the name and the website—students still get the same great course and support.
 Cansego offers: